 The cylinders should be round and groove free (not groovy!).
 If you are reusing cylinders, “honing” them will prepare them for a good ring seal.
 Be SURE to clean them with lots of Comet (or similar) and a Scotchbrite pad, along with liberal hot water — and lube them up with a teaspoon of oil immediately after drying to prevent rust.
 A light coat of black paint (high temperature, of course) on the outside of the cylinders will aid in cooling.

 Once the cylinders are clear, I prefer to oil the piston skirts with just a touch of engine oil, leave the rings dry!
-The use of Quickseat Ring Powder will also aid in ring break-in.
+The use of Quickseat Ring Powder will also aid in the ring break-in process.

 Be sure to read our Engine Break-In article for the proper break-in steps when you first run the engine.
 The cam and rings need to be broken in as quickly as possible for optimal engine life and performance.